NSLS-II-BMM/BeamlineManual/docs/xafs.rst

 Here is a complete explanation of the contents of the INI file.

 ``filename`` (line 2)
-   The stub for the names of the output data files and the snapshots
+   The stub for the names of the output data files and the snapshots.
+In the example above, the files written disk will be called ``cufoil.001``, ``cufoil.002``, and so on.

 ``experimenters`` (line 3)
-   The name of the participants in the measurement
+   The name of the participants in the measurement.
+Because all data and metadata reside in a database, specifying experimenter names makes it easy to search the database for data associated with a specific person.

 ``element`` (line 5)
    The one- or two-letter symbol for the element.
 The edge energy,